Additional foreign acquirer duty—ex gratia relief for significant development

 Where a change in legislation or case law (the law) affects the content of a public ruling, the change in the law overrides the public ruling—that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.

 What this ruling is about

-- Under Chapter 4 of the Duties Act 2001 (the Duties Act), an additional amount of duty (additional foreign acquirer duty, or AFAD) applies to direct or indirect transactions in land that are liable to transfer duty, landholder duty and corporate trustee duty where the land is ‘AFAD residential land’1 and the acquirer under the transaction is a foreign person.2 An exemption applies for specified foreign retirees in certain circumstances.3
+- Under Chapter 4 of the Duties Act 2001 (the Duties Act), an additional amount of duty (additional foreign acquirer duty, or AFAD) applies to direct or indirect transactions in land that are liable to transfer duty, landholder duty and corporate trustee duty where the land is ‘AFAD residential land’1 and the acquirer under the transaction is a foreign person.2

 - The Queensland Government recognises that there may be some land acquisitions for developments where it would be appropriate to grant ex gratia relief from additional foreign acquirer duty (AFAD), having regard to exceptional circumstances to be considered on a case-by-case basis.

 - These guidelines outline the factors that may be taken into account for determining ex gratia relief from AFAD imposed on relevant transactions3 under which AFAD residential land4 is acquired by a foreign corporation5 or trustee of a foreign trust6 (a ‘foreign entity’) for development purposes.